This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

-Sexual abuse of a child occurs when someone has sexual contact with anyone younger than 18 years old.
-It includes kissing that is not appropriate, showing genitals to the child, fondling the child's genitals, showing sexual materials, or using force to have sex.
-Sexual exploitation, which includes child prostitution and pornography, is also sexual abuse.
+Sexual abuse of a child occurs when someone has sexual contact with a child who is younger than 18 years.
+Abuse includes kissing that is not appropriate, fondling the child's genitals, or using force to have sex.
+It also includes showing genitals to the child or showing him sexual materials.
+Child prostitution or pornography is also sexual abuse.
 Parents, guardians, foster parents, relatives, or someone who cares for the child may be responsible for sexual abuse.